core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - The server MUST perform signature verification before decrypting the COSE object.
 Implementations that cannot perform the two steps in this order MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.

-   - If the signature verification fails, the server SHALL stop processing the request and MAY respond with a 4.00 (Bad Request) response.
+   - If the signature verification fails, the server SHALL stop processing the request, SHALL NOT update the Replay Window, and MAY respond with a 4.00 (Bad Request) response.
 The server MAY set an Outer Max-Age option with value zero.
 The diagnostic payload MAY contain a string, which, if present, MUST be "Decryption failed" as if the decryption had failed.
 Furthermore, the Replay Window MUST be updated only if both the signature verification and the decryption succeed.

 * Additionally, if the used Recipient Context was created upon receiving this group request and the message is not verified successfully, the server MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, mitigates attacks that aim at overloading the server's storage.